nuxeo-sandbox/nuxeo-ldt-parser/README.md

 ### Parse the File, extract _Records_, with _header(s)_ and _items_

 The plugin parses an LDT file and extracts _records_ based on configuration. _Records_ can be saved as Nuxeo `Documents`, with utility fields required for a fast retrieval (see below) plus any custom field you need (if the ldt holds bank statements, you would store client name, amounts, dates, …).

+Optionaly, it can compress the source LDT file.
+As it is text file, compression rate can be around 70-80%.
+When a ldt is compressed, the retrieval uses the same mechanism (it gets the compressed bytes from technical fields).

 #### The plugin parses the file line by line.
 For each _record_, It expects: